 Topaz is a semi-precious stone that is made of aluminum and fluorine.
 Topaz can come in different colors, but it is colorless in its purest form.
 White topaz is a good alternative to white/glass-like stones, not necessarily Diamonds or Moissanites because of the difference in brilliance and hardness.

 White topaz is at 8 at the Mohs scale, making it softer than Moissanites and even Cubic Zirconia.
-While it is hard, it not recommended to be worn on a daily basis
+While it is hard, it is not recommended to be worn on a daily basis

 White Topaz’s brilliance is similar to white sapphire’s than diamonds.
 It also has muted white sparkle that lacks fire dispersion.

 Since it is softer than CZ and moissanite, the scratches it will get over time will affect how light is reflected and refracted.
 Thus, white topaz will not be as brilliant as when you first purchased it.

 In its purest form, topaz is actually colorless.
 Any tint or hue comes from inclusions.

 White Topaz is more affordable than Diamonds, Moissanites, and Sapphires but is more expensive than Cubic Zirconia.
 An 8mm white topaz is priced at $50+.

 This gorgeous pink beryl is a cousin of emerald and aquamarine.
 In smaller sizes, morganite has a delicate look.
 Larger stones have a richer shade for a bold, sophisticated look.
 Morganite reduces stress, stimulates calm, brings wisdom, and gives purpose to our lives.

 It has become popular because of its resemblance to pink diamonds.